With great power comes great responsibility: How to keep your UX know-how in the know

 There are some incredible training courses out there, but UXTraining.com takes the cake and eats it too.
 It’s not actually a course — it’s an entire library of well presented, quality training videos that you can watch in any order you please.
 It suits all levels of experience, and, best of all, you can refer back to specific topics as needed.

 To finish, Frappa I want you to reassure you that you’re not alone in your thinking.
-I’ve received a few letters on this very topic since picking up the pink-feathered pen of UX Agony Aunt (and have penned a reply or two at that).
+I’ve received a few letters on this very topic since picking up the pink-feathered pen of this Letter to the Editor series (and have penned a reply or two at that).

 I wish you well 🙂